rdimaio/formula-telemetry/README.md

 ## Requirements
 - Docker
-- Docker Compose (optional, for older Docker versions that do no include the `compose` CLI command)
+- Docker Compose (optional, for older Docker versions that do not include the `compose` CLI command)

 ## Usage
 - Open a command-line terminal in the top-level folder of this project